Chapter 16: Database Selection Framework

 | Separate OLTP + OLAP | PostgreSQL + ClickHouse | Analytics degrading OLTP performance | CDC from OLTP → ClickHouse |

-These four trends have concrete engineering implications for database selection decisions you are making today.
+These five trends have concrete engineering implications for database selection decisions you are making today.
 Each trend includes specific adoption thresholds so you can assess whether it applies to your workload.

 Trend 1: PostgreSQL Extensions Replace 80% of Specialized DBs